Dawit I: Reign

 Dawit sent an embassy to Europe, which had reached Venice by 23 June 1402, requesting that a number of artisans are sent to his domain.
 Carlo Conti Rossini assembled the surviving documents concerning this visit in 1927, which record that five artisans departed with the Ethiopian envoy that August, but not if they arrived in Ethiopia.
 However, Marilyn E. Heldman found evidence of a "silver-gilt chalice" made in Venice, which, if it was the one Francisco Álvares described as seeing in Ethiopia, did reach Dawit.
 Another possible sign of their arrival is an itinerary of a journey from Venice by Rhodes, Cyprus, Jerusalem, Cairo and Axum to the court of Preste John in Shewa. which O. G. S. Crawford dates to Dawit's reign.
 Crawford considers this document the "first unambiguous account of Abyssinian geography which has survived; it certainly refers to the journey of a European, and the route followed can be identified pretty accurately."

-A noted horseman, Dawit was killed when he was kicked in the head by one of his horses.
-His body was interred in the monastery of St. Stephen on Daga Island in Lake Tana.
+A notable horseman, Dawit was killed when his horse lashed out and kicked him in the head.
+Scottish traveller James Bruce stated that the mark of the horse's hit was still visible on the emperor's skull by the time he visited it.
+However Al-Maqrizi stated in the reign of Mansur ad-Din.
+Mansur launched an expedition against Dawit I and drove him to Yedaya which was described as his royal seat.
+After destroying the Solomonic army, Mansur captured Dawit and killed him.
+Richard Pankhurst noted that his death however, like that of many other Solomonic kings, although presumed to be an event of major importance, is not recorded by the Ethiopian Chronicles.
+The Ethiopian historian Taddesse Tamrat argues it's because the Ethiopian royal chronicles often deliberately attempted to suppress the violent deaths of the kings whose reigns they extol.